Library > Lead Generation

 The final goal is to convert these nurtured leads into customers, typically through the efforts of the sales team, who guide them further down the sales funnel to close deals.

-Lead generation should be an ongoing effort in any B2B marketing strategy, though there are certain times when it is particularly useful.
+Lead gen should be an ongoing effort in any B2B marketing strategy, though there are certain times when it is particularly useful.
 For instance, when entering a new market you’re going to need to generate leads to establish a presence.
-Similarly, when launching a new product you can use lead generation to create awareness and stir interest among potential customers.
+Similarly, when launching a new product you can use lead gen to create awareness and stir interest among potential customers.

-For pre-established businesses, when existing pipelines are becoming dry or there is a need for additional revenue streams, focusing on lead generation can expand the sales pipeline effectively.
+For pre-established businesses, when existing pipelines are becoming dry or there is a need for additional revenue streams, focusing on lead gen can expand the sales pipeline effectively.

 Dreamdata’s Customer Journeys feature can help you identify high-intent accounts.

-Moreover, good lead generation can be resource-intensive, requiring significant time and effort.
+Moreover, good lead gen can be resource-intensive, requiring significant time and effort.
 From creating content to managing campaigns, the process can be costly.
+To reduce these costs, you could look into marketing automation tools, which can streamline the process and reducing manual effort.
+Tools like email drip campaigns, CRM integrations, and AI-based lead scoring can ensure more efficient lead nurturing and engagement.

 Also, the evolving expectations of B2B buyers, who increasingly seek personalized experiences, make it harder for businesses to stand out and capture attention.